fhem/fhem-controls-actions/README.md

 ### `extension`

 **Optional** The file extension which should be included in the controls file.
-Normally `.pm` for Perl Modules.
+Normaly `.pm` for Perl Modules.

+### `writemode`

+**Optional** You can controle the writemode which is used to open the file.
+Default w, which will create or truncate the controls file.
+If you want to append data, to an existing controls file, then you can specify the value a for writemode.

 ## Outputs
 none